1.4 A Study Model for Aptitude

 Day 6Error reviewWhich error type repeats most often?

-Short, repeated practice is usually better than rare marathon sessions.
-A twenty-minute drill with honest review can teach more than two hours of passive reading.
-The DLAB rewards active transfer, so every drill should end with a new item that forces you to use the rule in a slightly different setting.
+Short, repeated practice beats rare marathons.
+A focused twenty-minute drill with honest review teaches more than two passive hours of reading.
+Because the DLAB rewards active transfer, end every drill with a fresh item that forces the rule into a slightly new setting.

-Invented examples: nal ko means red stone. nal ti means red tree. ves ko means blue stone.
-Which choice means blue tree?
-The practice-style answer is ves ti.
-The reasoning is that nal marks red, ves marks blue, ko marks stone, and ti marks tree.
+Invented examples: nal ko = "red stone," nal ti = "red tree," ves ko = "blue stone."
+Which choice means "blue tree"?
+The practice-style answer is ves ti: nal marks red, ves marks blue, ko marks stone, ti marks tree.
 This is original material, not official DLAB content.

-That small drill trains a large habit.
-You separate features, map each feature to a form, and recombine forms for a new meaning.
-If you guessed from the first word only, you might miss when two choices share the same color but differ in object.
+That tiny drill trains a large habit: separate the features, map each to a form, then recombine for a new meaning.
+If you had guessed from the first word alone, you would fail whenever two choices share a color but differ in object, exactly the distractor the test loves.

 Test Your Knowledge